Skip Ribbon Commands

 Communication from the VCAA to school staff

-VCAA Bulletin (through direct teacher subscription) and its website to officially communicate with schools.
-Schools are responsible for making sure VCAA communications are forwarded to appropriate school staff, for example to VPC coordinators and VASS administrators.
+The VCAA uses email, Notices to Schools, the VCAA Bulletin (through direct teacher subscription) and its website to officially communicate with schools.
+Schools are responsible for making sure VCAA communications are forwarded to appropriate school staff, such as VPC coordinators and VASS administrators.
 Teachers and VASS administrators must be kept informed of VCAA administrative and assessment requirements, including official notification of changes to VPC procedures.
 Teachers must have access to copies of:

-- VCE VET Assessment Guides
+• VCE VET Scored Assessment Guides

 Principal endorsement

-The principal’s signature or of their delegate is required on some documents to certify that the information they contain is accurate and complete.
+The principal’s signature or signature of their delegate is required on some documents to certify that the information they contain is accurate and complete.
 These documents relate to:

 VASS